richbrill/react-boilerplate/docs/general/deployment.md

 *Step 6:* Click on your new S3 bucket on the left to open the bucket.
 Click `Upload` and select all the files within your `./build` folder.
 Click `Start Upload`.
 Once the files are done, select all of the files, right-click on the selected files (or click on the `Actions` button) and select `Make Public`.

 *Step 7:* Click on the `Properties` tab, open `Static Website Hosting`, and click on the *Endpoint* link.
 The app should be running on that URL.

+## Microsoft Azure

+### Easy 7-Step Deployment Process

+*Step 1:* Navigate to [Azure Portal](https://portal.azure.com) and login (or sign up if you don't have an account).
+Click on `New` on the far left-hand panel followed by `Web + Mobile` then `Web App`.

+*Step 2:* Enter a name for your app in the `App name` field, choose your preferred subscription from the `Subscription` drop-down and your preferred Resource Group from the `Resource Group` drop-down then click `create` and wait for your new web app to be deployed.

+*Step 3:* If Azure hasn't already opened your newly created web app navigate to it by searching for it by name in the search field at the top or clicking on `App Services` in the left-hand panel.

+*Step 4:* Open the `Permissions` accordion on the right (under the `Properties` tab) after selecting your new bucket.
+Click `Add more permissions`, set the `Grantee` to `Everyone` (or whoever you want to be able to access the website), and give them `View Permissions`.
+Click `Save`.

+*Step 5:* Click on the `Static Website Hosting` accordion where you should see the URL (or *endpoint*) of your website (ie. example.s3-website-us-east-1.amazonaws.com).
+Click `Enable website hosting` and fill in both the `Index document` and `Error document` input fields with `index.html`.
+Click `Save`.

+*Step 6:* Click on your new S3 bucket on the left to open the bucket.
+Click `Upload` and select all the files within your `./build` folder.
+Click `Start Upload`.
+Once the files are done, select all of the files, right-click on the selected files (or click on the `Actions` button) and select `Make Public`.

+*Step 7:* Click on the `Properties` tab, open `Static Website Hosting`, and click on the *Endpoint* link.
+The app should be running on that URL.